 In the room after that, we got our next flashback, and it’s finally time to learn what’s up with Maya’s dad.
 It seems he was a journalist who got assigned as a war correspondent and died during some unspecified conflict (Maya is a child in this flashback, complete with new portrait, so we’re probably talking about a conflict during the early 80s).
 Present-day Maya is still bitter at him choosing to live and work away from the family, much less to go somewhere so dangerous, though she notes that her father is why she sought out a career in journalism.
 It’s hard to say if Coolest was really her first choice of assignment, or if she’s still resentful of her father and doesn’t really want to do his style of journalism, or what.
 All she says is that she hoped to help people find their “dreams” and that word is already bouncing around the food processor on its way to becoming a slurry.

 Maya gets a chance to cry (which would probably do Jun a world of good, just saying), and we learn that her beloved bunny rabbit plush was something she made as a “good luck” charm for her father that got returned home with his personal effects, Jesus Christ I’m shocked she can even look at it.
 Maya talks about whether it’s worse to die or to be forgotten, quoting Marie Laurencin’s Le Calmant.
 Am I just forgetting earlier examples, or is this trait of Maya quoting things showing up really late in the game without any buildup?
-It’s neat, but we could have used a few earlier examples, like the way Lisa used to give “Cantonese Lessons” at the start of the game!
+It’s neat, but would have felt better-integrated if similar quotes had been scattered throughout the game, like the way Lisa used to give “Cantonese Lessons” during NPC segments!

 In the next room, Lisa and Michel are tired of this apparently overlong dungeon (despite it being no more than an hour, totally unremarkable for a Persona 2) and both wish for Trish or the Velvet Room to show up.
 Magically, both do, but because the party hasn’t caught on to how this dungeon works yet, the other party members suspect a trap, and end up in trapped rooms created by their own imaginations.
 In the end, the room is restored to Michel and Lisa’s vision with the healing fountain and Velvet Room available for all.
 It’s very strange that the game put this room here, because when you reach the next elevator, the game will refuse to let you use it until you search a nearby room… which holds a Battalion teleporter that leads back to Sevens, where you can heal, shop, Velvet Room, anything you want!
 There’s only a few fights between here and there, so why did they bother putting the scene here instead of elsewhere in the dungeon?